 As noted previously, for an environmentally associated health outcome to be considered a topic of environmental epidemiology, exposure factors must lie outside the individual's immediate control.
 Hazards associated with smoking can be explored as an exposure dimension that is either under or not under the control of the individual.
 As an example of the former, studies of the health effects of smoking among individuals who smoke would not be a usual concern of environmental epidemiology.
-However, exposure of populations to secondhand cigarette smoke would be a concern because nonsmokers and vulnerable groups such as children cannot control whether they are exposed to environmental tobacco
+However, exposure of populations to secondhand cigarette smoke would be a concern because nonsmokers and vulnerable groups such as children cannot control whether they are exposed to environmental tobacco smoke.

-Thus, traditionally, environmental epidemiology has tended to focus on health effects linked to degradation of the air we breathe, the water we drink, and the food we eat.
-With the advances achieved during the 20th century in environmental sanitation and control of disease-causing biological organisms, attention to chemical and physical impacts upon the environment has increased.
-Some of the agents and environmental factors being focused on are lead toxicity, particulates from diesel exhaust, and exposures to pesticides and halogenated compounds.
-The last category includes polychlorinated biphenyls (PCBs), which through biological processes can become increasingly concentrated in foodstuffs, can pose hazards as potential carcinogens, and can impact the reproductive system.
-More recent concerns of environmental health include the reemerging infectious diseases (see Chapter 5) and the effects of climate changes due to global warming.
+Thus, traditionally, environmental epidemiology has tended to focus on health effects linked to degradation of the air we breathe, the water we drink, and the food we eat.7 With the advances achieved during the 20th century in environmental sanitation and control of disease-causing biological organisms, attention to chemical and physical impacts upon the environment has increased.
+Some of the agents and environmental factors being focused on are lead toxicity, particulates from diesel exhaust, and exposures to pesticides and halogenated compounds (a compound that is a combination of a halogen such as chlorine or iodine and one or more elements).
+Halogenated compounds include polychlorinated biphenyls (PCBs), which through biological processes can become increasingly concentrated in foodstuffs, can pose hazards as potential carcinogens, and can impact the reproductive system.
+More recent concerns of environmental health include the reemerging infectious diseases (see the chapter on zoonotic and vector-borne diseases) and the effects of climate changes due to global warming.

-Although the relationship between environmental exposures and their unknown hazards remains a concern of environmental epidemiology, the field has evolved to include a broader approach: identification of previously unrecognized exposures to known hazardous agents and the quantification of such risks; estimation of the amount of exposures that individuals have to environmental hazards; assessment of risks associated with exposures (discussed in Chapter 3); and evaluation of procedures to prevent exposures.
-Similarly, in the related field of occupational health, the goals of epidemiologic research encompass the description of exposure-response gradients, discovery of how occupational hazards may cause harmful effects, characterization of vulnerable workers, and input into programs for the prevention of occupationally related diseases.
+Although the relationship between environmental exposures and their unknown hazards remains a concern of environmental epidemiology, the field has evolved to include a broader approach: identification of previously unrecognized exposures to known hazardous agents and the quantification of such risks, estimation of the amount of exposures that individuals have to environmental hazards, assessment of risks associated with exposures (discussed in the chapter on environmental toxicology), and evaluation of procedures to prevent exposures.4 Similarly, in the related field of occupational health, the goals of epidemiologic research encompass the description of exposure-response gradients, discovery of how occupational hazards may cause harmful effects, characterization of vulnerable workers, and input into programs for the prevention of occupationally related diseases.8